Advance-Technologies-Foundation/clio/README.md

 ## Compress package

-For compress package into *.gz archive for directory which conatain package folder
+For compress package into *.gz archive for directory which contain package folder
 ```
 clio generate-pkg-zip <PACKAGE_NAME>
 ```